archie-mckenzie/CustomGPT/README.md

     },
     {
         "role": "assistant"
-        "content": "The capital of China is Beijing."
+        "content": "The capital of China is Beijing (北京)."
     }
 ]
 ```